na-stewart/Community-Marketsoft/README.md

 # Community Marketsoft

-No longer in service, was an attempt at my first marketable application.
+No longer in service as of 2019.

 A brand new cashless transaction platform, specifically designed for your community.